Phillip Ingle: Murders

-In July 1991, Ingle went into the home of William Fred Davis, 68, and Margaret Davis, 67.
-The door was unlocked, and he entered armed with an axe handle from his car.
-Margaret was in the kitchen, and Ingle, who knew the Davises, beat her to death.
-He then moved into the den of the house, where William was watching television.
-He did not hear Ingle attacking his wife due to the volume of the television.
-Consequently, Ingle was able to catch him off-guard and beat him to death as well.
+In July 1991, Ingle entered the home of William Fred Davis, 68, and Margaret Davis, 67.
+The door was unlocked, and he entered armed with an axe handle he had taken from his car.
+Margaret was in the kitchen, and Ingle, who knew the couple, beat her to death.
+He then attacked William, who was in the den watching television, and beat him to death.

-Two weeks after the first two killings, Ingle tried to check himself into a state mental hospital after he was found drunk and threatening to commit suicide.
-He blamed his problem on alcohol and was released to the care of his brother-in-law.
-However, after examining him, doctors told him to seek treatment for alcoholism in a private facility and sent him home.
-William Rafter, the director of Black Mountain's treatment program, said Ingle's case demonstrated a problem for those who were "dually diagnosed".
-That is, the system did a bad job of finding and treating people who suffered from both mental illness and substance abuse problems.
-"Unfortunately one of the things that happens is that drug and alcohol abuse can mask the pathology," Rafter said.
+Two weeks after the first killings, Ingle attempted to admit himself to a state mental hospital after he was found intoxicated and threatening suicide.
+He attributed his condition to alcohol use and was released to the care of his brother-in-law.
+Doctors advised him to seek treatment for alcoholism in a private facility.
+William Rafter, director of Black Mountain's treatment program, said the case illustrated challenges in treating individuals with both mental illness and substance use disorders.